-"Patient enters CP and is seen by a trained member of staff or pharmacist to enter SCS.
+"Patient enters CP and is seen (ideally immediately) by a trained member of staff or pharmacist to enter SCS.
 Complete initial data capture and submit on PCR with a set quit date 7-14 days later.
 1st payment of £30 triggered.
 Patient leaves with stop smoking medication or arranges a return appointment for medication before quit date."

-This initial appointment is likely to be your longest session with a patient as you will be recording all the personal details and explaining the service if patient is not familiar.
+This initial appointment is likely to be your longest session with a patient as you will be recording all the personal details and explaining the service expectations.